-- 1.15.
+- 1.14.
 Related party costs are only included within totex to the extent they represent the cost of services required by the ESO's business.
 Costs for services recharged to the ESO by a related party will only be admissible if the ESO would otherwise have needed to carry out the service itself or procure it from a third party.
 We expect these services and associated costs to be itemised and justified.
-Such costs are only included to the extent that they satisfy the criteria regarding the prohibition on cross-subsidy in the relevant standard or standard special licence condition unless the ESO already holds derogations. - 1.16.
+Such costs are only included to the extent that they satisfy the criteria regarding the prohibition on cross-subsidy in the relevant standard or standard special licence condition unless the ESO already holds derogations. - 1.15.
 All companies and related parties charging the ESO should be able to demonstrate they have a robust and transparent framework governing the attribution, allocation and inter-business recharging of revenues, expenses, assets and liabilities.
-There should be
+There should be documented procedures to demonstrate compliance with EU Procurement directives and implementing national legislation where these apply.

-- documented procedures to demonstrate compliance with EU Procurement directives and implementing national legislation where these apply. - 1.17.
+- 1.16.
 We expect the network company to be able to justify the charge by reference to external benchmarking, or by reference to market-related testing, or tendering.
-We expect related parties to be able to support their charges by either service level agreements or contracts; and that such contracts would be finalised on a timely basis and not remain in draft for an unreasonable period. - 1.18.
+We expect related parties to be able to support their charges by either service level agreements or contracts; and that such contracts would be finalised on a timely basis and not remain in draft for an unreasonable period. - 1.17.
 The attribution of costs relating to shared services must be on a demonstrably objective basis, not unduly benefiting the regulated company or any other company or organisation and be based on the levels of service or activity consumed by each entity.
-We expect the ESO to document the basis on which it approves these at board level and provide evidence of this together with details of how the continuing assessment and challenge, annually takes place. - 1.19.
-The basis should be consistent from year to year and where there are changes the ESO should both document and justify them. - 1.20.
-The ESO must notify Ofgem of any changes to cost allocation drivers (including the creation of new cost centres/drivers) in the Supporting Commentary to the C+O RRP submission, explaining the reason for the change and the forecast financial implications for each National Grid Group regulated licensee.
-The ESO must ensure that the ESO board notifies Ofgem in a letter alongside the C+O RRP submission whether it is satisfied that any changes to the allocation drivers (including the creation of new cost centres/drivers) are fair and reflective of the ESO's consumption of shared services.12 - 1.21.
+We expect the ESO to document the basis on which it approves these at board level and provide evidence of this together with details of how the continuing assessment and challenge, annually takes place. - 1.18.
+The basis should be consistent from year to year and where there are changes the ESO should both document and justify them. - 1.19.
 The method used to attribute costs from the related party to the ESO and to activities should be transparent and the revenues, costs, profits, assets and liabilities separately distinguishable from each other.